RedMser/leafs-odyssey-procgen/README.md

 Various library examples are found in the `examples` folder, some using the `data` API while others use the `builder` API.

-They can be run via `cargo run --bin NAME -- ARGS` whereas `NAME` is the folder name (dashes replaced with underscores). `ARGS` vary per example, see the usage string inside.
+They can be run via `cargo run --bin NAME -- ARGS` whereas `NAME` is the folder name. `ARGS` vary per example, see the usage string inside.